-Dr. Theodore Brown, along with Dr. Stephen Lye, Dr. Mark Yudin, and the Research Committee, is working on projects outlined in our Research Strategic Priority.
+The Research Committee continues is working on projects outlined in our Research Strategic Priority.

 The Research Committee

-The Research Committee, Chaired by Dr. Theodore Brown and supported by our Research Coordinator Mrs. Helen Robson, meets throughout the year to provide support for research communication, training, and collaboration within the Department of Obstetrics and Gynaecology.
+The Research Committee meets throughout the year to provide support for research communication, training, and collaboration within the Department of Obstetrics and Gynaecology.

 The overall goal of the Research Committee in alignment with the Research Strategic Priority is generating knowledge- and practice-changing studies of pressing (‘big’) questions in our field that draw upon and galvanize all resources across the Department.
 Thus, the overall objective of this group is nurturing collaborative research that expands knowledge and impacts practice.

-Membership reflects the heterogeneity of our Department, with cross-divisional and institutional representation, including 15 faculty members, as well as residency and fellowship program representatives.
+Membership reflects the heterogeneity of our Department, with cross-divisional and institutional representation, including faculty members, as well as residency and fellowship program representatives.
 The primary function of the Committee is the planning, organization, and execution of our annual Research Day.
-The committee has been fortunate to be well supported by Mrs. Helen Robson, our excellent Research Coordinator.

 The Research Committee is working on several Department-wide projects and initiatives: